rorscharg/rorscharg.github.io/src/pages/blog/2019-02-19-lessons-brainy-dump.md

 Good luck, and don't forget to have fun.

-Oh and if you ever want to look at what BrainyDump turned into here it is [http://brainydump.com](http://brainydump.com).
+Oh and if you ever want to look at what BrainyDump turned into, here it is [https://github.com/rorscharg/brainy_dump](https://github.com/rorscharg/brainy_dump).